- Why study Classics at Christ's?

 Written work

 After you have applied, Classics applicants are asked to upload TWO examples of marked written work that you feel accurately reflect your abilities and interests.
-In all cases work submitted must be your own original work, written in English and not more than 2,000 words in length.
+In all cases work submitted must be your own original work, written in English and not more than 2,500 words in length.
 Normally the essays will have been completed during your normal course of your school study and have been marked by your usual teacher.
-Full written work guidelines are provided as part of the current applicants section on this website (published on 20 September each year).
+Full written work guidelines are provided as part of the current applicants section on this website (published on 20 September each year), and the deadline for uploading your work will be in early November.

 Interviews

-• applicants for the Classics (4-year course) who are selected for interview are asked to complete a language aptitude assessment.
-Instead of being a written assessment, this will be scheduled like an additional online interview but will be with a language teaching officer from the Classics Faculty.
-It will take place at about the same time as your other interviews but may not be on the same day.
-Please see the College assessments page for further detail.
+- Interview candidates for the Classics (4-year course) need to do a language aptitude assessment, which is scheduled like an additional (third) online interview but will be with a language teaching officer from the Classics Faculty.
+Your Assessment interview will take place at about the same time as your other interviews but may not be on the same day.
+Please see the College assessments page for further detail and examples.

 Offers